FixRM/D365Extensions/README.md

               InputAssemblies="@(InputAssemblies)"
               LibraryPath="$(OutputPath)"
               KeyFile="$(AssemblyOriginatorKeyFile)"
-              OutputFile="$(OutputPath)\$(AssemblyName).dll" />
+              OutputFile="$(OutputPath)\$(AssemblyName).Merged.dll" />
   </Target>
 </Project>
 ```
 You should use `KeyFile` parameter as your plugin assembly should be signed.
 We also recommend use `LibraryPath` parameter as shown to avoid merge problems with dependent SDK assemblies.
+You shouldn't overrite your assembly with merged one as has some side effects.
+For instance, it may complicate developing of unit tests if test project and plugin library has common dependencies.
+In this case you can get runtime errors saying that some types are ambigous.

 >**!!!
 Never merge SDK assemblies in your code.
 It will cause runtime errors !!!**